InjectiveLabs/injective-lists/README.md

 _Access Limitless DeFi Markets with Zero Barriers._

-`injective-list` host a number of JSON files generated from hardcoded-data and data retrieved from different api sources designed to:
+`injective-list` hosts a number of JSON files generated from hardcoded-data and data retrieved from different api sources designed to:

 1. automate & improve workflow when launching a new market or adding/updating a token's metadata
 2. optimize performance by decoupling heavier processes that were made on the product